seung-lab/python-task-queue/README.md

 )
 ```

-Poll will check SQS for a new task periodically.
+Poll will check the queue for a new task periodically.
 If a task is found, it will execute it immediately, delete the task from the queue, and request another.
-If no task is found, a random exponential backoff of up to 60sec is built in to prevent workers from attempting to DDOS the queue.
-If the task fails to complete, the task will eventually recirculate within the SQS queue, ensuring that all tasks will eventually complete provided they are not fundementally flawed in some way.
+If no task is found, a random exponential backoff of up to 120sec is built in to prevent workers from attempting to DDOS the queue.
+If the task fails to complete, the task will eventually recirculate within the queue, ensuring that all tasks will eventually complete provided they are not fundementally flawed in some way.

+### Notes on File Queue

+FileQueue (`fq://`) is designed to simulate the timed task leasing feature from SQS and exploits a common filesystem to avoid requiring an additional queue server.
+You can read in detail about its design [on the wiki](https://github.com/seung-lab/python-task-queue/wiki/FileQueue-Design).

+There are a few things FileQueue can do that SQS can't and also some quirks you should be aware of.
+For one, FileQueue can track the number of task completions (`tq.completions`, `tq.poll(..., tally=True)`), but it does so by appending a byte to a file called `completions` for each completion.
+The size of the file in bytes is the number of completions.
+This design is an attempt to avoid problems with locking and race conditions.
+FileQueue also tracks insertions (`tq.insertions`) in a more typical way in an `insertions` file.

+FileQueue also allows releasing all current tasks from their leases, something impossible in SQS.
+Sometimes a few tasks will die immediately after leasing, but with a long lease, and you'll figure out how to fix them.
+Instead of starting over or waiting possibly hours, you can set the queue to be made available again (`tq.release_all()`).

 ## Motivation